-A user emails support saying they bought your Pro subscription on iPhone last year, just got a new iPhone, signed in with the same Apple ID, opened your app, tapped Restore Purchases, and saw “Nothing to restore” — yet your App Store Connect Sales report shows their transaction is active.
-Or worse: the user uninstalled and reinstalled on the same device and now your app thinks they’re a free user.
-The receipt is sitting in their Apple ID; your app just isn’t reading it correctly.
+A user emails support: they bought your Pro subscription on an old iPhone last year, just set up a new iPhone, signed in with the same Apple ID, opened your app, tapped Restore Purchases, and saw “Nothing to restore” — yet App Store Connect shows their transaction is still active.
+Or the same user uninstalled and reinstalled on one device and your app now treats them as free.
+The transaction record still exists in their Apple Account; your app just isn’t reading it back correctly.

 Restore failures are almost always on the app side, not Apple’s.
-Three layers — StoreKit API call, receipt validation, and entitlement persistence — each have characteristic failure modes.
-Get all three right and restore becomes invisible to the user (it should run automatically on first launch, not behind a button).
+Three layers — the StoreKit API call, server-side validation, and entitlement persistence — each have characteristic failure modes.
+Get all three right and restore becomes nearly invisible: silent on launch, with the button only as a manual fallback.

 Common causes